 - KMC Chain: You will require two inner plates at each end for them

-Joining The New Chain
+How To Join The New Chain

 You need to take the two ends of the chain first and insert a pin, you can do that using the chain tool.
 Now, all you have to do is cut the end with pliers, just make sure that the pin is in place.
 With Shimano chains, you will not have to do much.

-SRAM and KMC Chains
+2. Joining The SRAM and KMC Chains

 Now that you have joined the new chain(s), make sure to use all the gears.
 If installed properly, then it will be working perfectly with all the gears.